-As at December 31, 2020, Magna, a diversified global automotive supplier, was the tenant at 32 of Granite's income-producing properties and lease payments under those leases represented approximately 36% of Granite's annualized revenue.
+As at December 31, 2021, Magna, a diversified global automotive supplier, was the tenant at 29 of Granite's incomeproducing properties and lease payments under those leases represented approximately 29% of Granite's annualized revenue.
 See "- Magna, Granite's Largest Tenant".

 Granite believes that its existing portfolio of Magna-tenanted properties provides a level of stability for its business.
-Granite's seven special purpose properties are occupied exclusively by Magna in Canada, Austria and Germany.
+Six of Granite's seven special purpose properties are occupied exclusively by Magna in Canada and Austria.
+In connection with the sale of three of Magna's plants in Germany, the lease for Granite's special purpose property located in Germany was assigned to Mutares SE & Co.
+KGaA in July 2021.
 Magna has invested significant capital in these active production facilities making it expensive to relocate.
-The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but, currently with a weighted average remaining lease term of 4.6 years as at December 31, 2020, they also present the opportunity for a stable and, relative to modern logistics/distribution warehouse and multi-purpose properties, enhanced rental income stream.
+The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but, currently with a weighted average remaining lease term of 4.4 years as at December 31, 2021, they also present the opportunity for a stable and, relative to distribution/e-commerce, industrial/warehouse or flex/office properties, enhanced rental income stream.
 See "- Magna, Granite's Largest Tenant".
-On balance, the risk profile of the special purpose properties is substantially similar to that of Granite's multi-purpose properties and modern logistics/distribution warehouses.
+On balance, the risk profile of the special purpose properties is substantially similar to that of Granite's distribution/e-commerce, industrial/warehouse and flex/office properties.